4. Notes for Historians and Genealogists

 county District Sub-District Place PRO Piece number LDS film Surrey Farnham Farnham Dockenfield (HAM) RG12-570 6095680

-The parish of Dockenfield was in the registration county of Surrey in 1891 but lies in the historic county of Hampshire.
+The parish of Dockenfield was in the registration county of Surrey in 1891 but lies in the historic county of Southampton (Hampshire).
 Fortunately, the "HAM" after the place name appears to denote the correct historic county.
 Unfortunately, the difference between the two types of county is not made clear on the search or results pages.
 To add further confusion, if one clicks on "Surrey" on the results page one is sent to Genuki's county page for Surrey which, since it is concerned with the historic county of Surrey, does not give any information on Dockenfield.

 Finally, for places within the London registration county the database returns the phrase "Greater London" as the "county".

 Census returns relating to Scotland for 1841-1901 can be consulted on microfilm at General Register Office for Scotland in Edinburgh.
 On-line access to the Census data from 1841 - 1901 is available through www.scotlandspeople.gov.uk.

 Prior to 1861 the Censuses of Scotland were conducted entirely on the basis of the historic counties.
 From 1861, the Censuses were conducted and reported in terms of the registration counties.
 However, the differences between the two sets of areas were small (compared to those in England and Wales).
 Appendix E should clear up any confusion.